Ending the School-to-Prison Pipeline

 Mobilizing for Safe and Just Schools: Add your community to the Movement for Safe and Just Schools Map

 Minneapolis, Denver, Charlottesville, Portland, Los Angeles, Pittsburgh… these are just a few of the scores of cities and communities across the country where educators, students and community organizations are organizing to create supportive school environment that respect a student’s humanity, upholds their dignity, and responds fairly to mistakes and missteps.
 School districts are moving to make better, research-informed choices to drive resources back into schools where they will have the most impact for our students.

 Click on the map below to find details on local resolutions, petitions and organizing.

-LOCAL UNIONS SUPPORTING THE MOVEMENT FOR POLICE-FREE SCHOOLS & REINVESTMENT IN OUR STUDENTS
+LOCAL UNIONS SUPPORTING THE MOVEMENT FOR SAFE & JUST SCHOOLS

 Addressing the over-reliance on police in public schools is crucial to dismantling the systemic racism that deprives Black and Brown youth of the opportunity to succeed at the very first stages of their lives.
 It is the single greatest step we can take to end the school-to-prison pipeline, through which Black and Brown students are pushed out of our public schools and into the juvenile and criminal justice systems.
 By rebalancing and redirecting resources to school counselors, restorative justice programs and other proven methods to address student health and wellbeing, we can ensure our students have opportunities to learn and thrive.